richardsheridan/magic-afm/README.rst

 ^^^^^^^^^^^^

-Fitting can be toggled between the default nothing (Skip), the approach curve (Extend) or the retract curve (Retract).
+Fitting can be toggled between the default nothing (Skip), the approach curve (Extend) or the retract curve (Retract), or simultaneously fit the extend and retract curves (Both).
 The fit parameters are not read from the file and only affect the display when either the extend or the retract portions of the force curve are toggled to fit.
 "Tip Radius (nm)" refers to the nominal radius of the parabolic probe assumed in the indentation model.
 "DMT-JKR (0-1)" refers